moneroexamples/generic-xmr-scanner/html/README.md

 # go to where generic-xmr-scanner is located, e.g.,
 cd ~/generic-xmr-scanner/html

-# run python's http server on port 9100
+# run python 3 http server on port 9100
 python -m http.server 9100

 # for python 2 use